About education in British Columbia

 Many schools provide support services for students whose first language is not English.
 There are both short- and long-term program options.

-B.C. is the first province in Canada to provide students with a globally recognized seal of quality for post-secondary education - the Education Quality Assurance (EQA) program.
+B.C. is the first province in Canada to provide students with a globally recognized seal of quality for post-secondary education - the Education Quality Assurance (EQA) designation.

-When you choose an institution with the EQA seal you can be assured that it has met or exceeded government quality assurance standards and offers consumer protection.
+When you choose an institution with the EQA designation, you can be assured that it has met or exceeded government quality assurance standards and offers consumer protection.

 Teaching and research universities offer undergraduate and graduate degree programs at both the Masters and PhD levels.
 Some also offer diplomas and certificates in professional fields, as well as continuing education programs.